EDUCAUSE Annual Conference Call for Proposals

 icon: shaking hands

 Are you with a corporation and interested in presenting or plan to co-present with an institutional partner?
-EDUCAUSE values insights from our corporate community.
+EDUCAUSE values insights from the corporate community.
 Two options are available for you to contribute your thought leadership to this year's event:

 1. Submit a presentation proposal through the call for proposals (CFP) process.

-2. Purchase an EDUCAUSE Conference Partner package.
+2. Purchase an EDUCAUSE Conference Partner package (limited opportunities available).

 Group of people casually chatting